 Accessibility & prescription status

 In Slovenia, LNG EC is available behind the counter from pharmacies for women who are older than 16 years, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
 Women under 16 years old need a prescription in order to purchase LNG EC.
-Since 2015, UPA EC can be purchased without a prescription from pharmacies for all women.
+Since 2015, UPA EC can be purchased without a prescription from pharmacies.

 Physicians are the sole health care professionals who are authorized to prescribe EC.